Testimony, Tensions, and Tikkun

 - Bibliographic information: 336 pp., 5 illus., 6 x 9 in.

-- Series: Pastora Goldner Series in Post-Holocaust Studies
+- Series: Pastora Goldner Series

 A "Holocaust course" refers to an instructional offering that may focus entirely on the Holocaust; may serve as a touchstone in a larger program devoted to genocide studies; or may constitute a unit within a wider curriculum, including art, literature, ethics, history, religious studies, jurisprudence, philosophy, theology, film studies, Jewish studies, German studies, composition, urban studies, or architecture.
 It may also constitute a main thread that runs through an interdisciplinary course.